riceissa/issarice.com/wiki/outline-of-the-style-of-social-science-research-that-vipul-naik-advocates.md

     In other words, I am still midway in following all of the steps outlined here.

+# The paper trail

+Although this is not a requirement, in general the "paper trail" part of the research comes in several standard forms:

+  * Wikipedia articles about parts of the topic
+  * Wikipedia timelines of some aspect of the history of the topic

 # Projects that use or have used this approach

 To my knowledge and recollection, two projects use this approach: